azabicki/Datalings/DATABASE_SETUP.md

 - **Status Toggle**: Easy switching between active and inactive states

 ### Game Settings Management
-- **Multiple Data Types**: Support for text, number, boolean, and list settings
+- **Multiple Data Types**: Support for number, boolean, list, and time settings
 - **Active/Inactive Status**: Settings can be activated/deactivated like players
 - **Smart Activation**: List settings cannot be activated until they have at least one item
 - **Soft Delete**: Settings can be deactivated instead of deleted to preserve historical data